 If we walked out of the store without paying for the cheese, it would definitely be stealing.
 And who wants to get caught stealing cheese at 16?
 The thought of the nicknames that would ensue was enough to come up with an alternative plan.

 We would take the cheese to the bathroom, eat it all while we were technically still in the store, and then walk out the front door.
 With this plan, there would be zero chance of getting caught since all the cheese would be in our bellies.

 We had our plan, we had our cheese and we were headed for the bathroom.
 We made our way through the back of the warehouse and up the dark stairs.

 For some reason, the Trash Basket’s restrooms were really scary and grungy.
 It would be the textbook setting to commit our crime.

-We were headed for our chosen stall, when all of a sudden, the door flung open, and a Trash Basket worker made her appearance.
+We were headed for our chosen stall when all of a sudden, the door flung open and a Trash Basket worker made an appearance.

 She opened one of the stalls and pretended like we were just in there so she could pee.
 Who the hell would eat anything in a grungy bathroom stall?
 Was this woman actually going to imply that we had intentions to eat the cheese?

 The woman stood there staring at me while my friend tried to pee.
 Trash Basket lady clearly didn’t have to go to the bathroom because she didn’t make a move in the direction of the two other empty stalls.
 She was in fact, there to bust us.

 My friend still thought we had hope, if only we could get the worker to leave.
 So she called out “Lady, you’re giving me piss angst.
 Can you come back when I’m done peeing?.”